michaeljohn-morales/prework-study-guide/README.md

 # Prework Study Guide Webpage

 ## Description
-Q: What was your motivation?
+- Q: What was your motivation?
-A:To learn more about making websites, I decided to make a webpage dedicated for jotting down notes.
+- A: To learn more about making websites, I decided to make a webpage dedicated for jotting down notes.

-Q: Why did you build this project?
+- Q: Why did you build this project?
 (Note: the answer is not "Because it was a homework assignment.")
-A: To have a grasp on how HTML, CSS, and Javascript come together to make webpages
+- A: To have a grasp on how HTML, CSS, and Javascript come together to make webpages

-Q: What did you learn?
+- Q: What did you learn?
-A: A lot about myself as well as coding.
+- A: A lot about myself as well as coding.
 For which we will delve into later.

 What are the steps required to install your project?
 Provide a step-by-step description of how to get the development environment running.